gitrj95/em/README.txt

 2. Install

-`em' is a minimal Emacs configuration that strives to still be feature-rich.
-It includes GUI, navigation, completion, editing, and buffer-local programming facilities, among others.
+*em* is a lightweight Emacs configuration that strives to still be feature-rich.

+The configuration aims to satisfy some criteria:
+- modern: should have rich aesthetic appeal, especially in GUI Emacs.
+- fast: after installation, boots should be easily under 1 second.
+- close-to-core: stick as close to core Emacs as possible.
+- unobtrusive: keep visual noise away.
+- semantically consistent: there's only one interface/method for doing something, /e.g./ there is one mode of completion via the minibuffer.

 1 Configure